code-423n4/2024-03-coinbase/README.md

   - A `WithdrawRequest` cannot be used past `WithdrawRequest.expiry`.
   - Withdrawers can never receive more than `WithdrawRequest.amount`.
   - Withdrawers using paymaster functionality should receive exactly `WithdrawRequest.amount - postOp_actualGasCost`.
+  - At the end of a transaction, `_withdrawableETH` contains no non-zero balances.
 - WebAuthn
   - Validation passes if and only if
     - `'"challenge":""<challenge>"` occurs in `clientDataJSON` starting at `challengeIndex`.